 You have to do it consistently and work extremely hard on the quality of content you publish on other blogs.

-In fact, and from personal tactic, the articles you publish as a guest post must be two times better than the ones you publish on your own blog.
-If not, you may end up just wasting your precious time writing stuff that will never benefit you in anyway.
+In fact, and from personal experience, your guest post must be two times better than the articles you publish on your own blog.
+If not, you may end up just wasting your precious time writing stuff that will never benefit you in any way.

 If you’re not bold, or you don’t enjoy writing consistently, guest blogging may not be a perfect match for you.

-Using guest blogging for blog promotions or self-branding is not easy, it is a long-term commitment, so if you can’t stick with it, know that it may not work out for you.
+Using guest blogging for blog promotions or self-branding is not easy.
+It is a long-term commitment.
+If you can’t stick with it, know that it may not work out for you.

 How has your guest blogging campaign worked out?

-We would like to hear some of the effective guesting blogging tips you’ve used either in the past or presently?
+We would like to hear some of the effective guesting blogging tips you’ve used either in the past or present.